 In a recent study, my colleagues and I used this approach to identify subtypes of struggling learners.
 The results indicated three clusters with distinct behavioural problems.
 One group of children had difficulties with aggression and peer relationships.
 Another group had problems with learning, such as reading, writing, or math.
 Yet another group had problems related to hyperactivity and inattention.

 “We can use big data and machine learning to identify subgroups of behavioural problems.”

 These groups were similar to the traditional diagnostic categories of conduct disorder, specific learning difficulties, and ADHD.
 But, children with the same diagnosis were not always grouped in the same cluster.
 For instance, while there were more children with an ADHD diagnosis in the hyperactivity/inattention cluster, a large proportion was assigned to the learning problems or conduct problems cluster.

 The results of this study show that we can use big data and machine learning to identify subgroups of behavioural problems.
 These groups are not overlapping and are very consistent across children.
 Using this consistent grouping, we no longer have to compare apples and oranges.
 Instead, research can focus on just apples or just oranges.
 This will make it easier to investigate what causes specific behavioural problems in children.
 In addition, the consistent and specific grouping makes it easier devise interventions that are targeted to the problems of individual children.

 The purpose of the biannual IMBES Conference is to facilitate cross-cultural collaborations in biology, education and the cognitive and developmental sciences.
 Our objectives are to improve the state of knowledge in and dialogue between education, biology, and the developmental and cognitive sciences; create and develop resources for scientists, practitioners, public policy makers, and the public; and create and identify useful information, research directions, and promising educational practices.
-The 2018 conference will take place in Los Angeles, California.
+The 2018 conference took place in Los Angeles, California.